OliverWisn/crawler_logging/README.md

 At the end the script is printing and saving in the txt file: the occurs of the expression 'Star Trek' and in the last line the separator.
-Next the script is taking the next random link from the site, is chacking if the link has not been downloaded once and is getting the necessary information from the new page.
+Next the script is taking the next random link from the site, is checking if the link has not been downloaded once and is getting the necessary information from the new page.
 The script works in the loop.
 All operations are saved in the txt file getWikiLinks_with_logging.txt, except for one.
-If the url has been checked once, it will not be saved in this txt file (the end of url and other informations), but the appropriate information will be save and print thanks to the operations of the logger.
+If the url has been checked once, it will not be saved in this txt file (the end of url and other information), but the appropriate information will be save and print thanks to the operations of the logger.
 The logger saves and prints all its occurrences in the form of the information stored in the file events.log .
 To see what it looks like, please open the file